felipelouza/bwsd/README.md

 Given a collection of _d_ strings, _bwsd_ computes a matrix M<sub>dxd</sub> with all pairs of BWSD-based distances.

+The Burrows-Wheeler transform (BWT) and the Document array (DA) were computed using [gsaca-k](https://github.com/felipelouza/gsa-is/).

 ## install

 ```sh